tmtsoftware/csw/docs/src/main/messages/commands.md

 Commands are parameter sets called Setup, Observe, and Wait.
 A command is created with the source of the command, given by a prefix, the name of the command, and an optional ObsId.
 Parameters are added to the command as needed.
+As the ESW design is developed, these command structures may evolve.

 ### ObsId